 - Aloe Vera – Read what Science Direct says about aloe vera.

 I make this in small batches to make sure it’s always fresh.
 It’s a good idea to use dark bottles and keep them from direct sunlight – like in your purse!
-I’m super excited – I just found these pretty blue spray bottles on Amazon and just ordered them for my next batch.
+I’m super excited – I just found these pretty blue spray bottles on Amazon and am using them for my new room and sleep sprays, too!

 Disclaimer: This post contains affiliate links, but it’s all stuff I really believe in, love and use.